JamesLizamore/sql-cs50/project/DESIGN.md

 * **`status`**
   - An `ENUM ('Open', 'In-progress', 'Resolved')` column that represents the current status of the ticket.

+---

 #### Reassigned

 The `reassigned` table includes:

 * **`ticket_id`**
   - An unsigned integer representing the ticket that was re-assigned.
+  - This column has a foreign key constraint referencing the `id` column in the `tickets` table.

 * **`changed_from`**
   - An unsigned integer that stores the ID of the developer from whom the ticket was re-assigned.